Stormy9/Stormy9.github.io/CS460/references/markdown/index.md

 But Markdown is faster & easier than `html` -- although it also has many limitations.
 But is perfect for quick sites like this one!

-There's several different "flavors" of Markdown, that add in some different features/functionality... we're just gonna talk about the basic "vanilla" + GitHub-specific stuff here.
+There's several different "flavors" of Markdown, that add in some different features/functionality... we're just gonna talk about the basic "vanilla" + the main GitHub-specific stuff here.

 Note that if you're using Markdown for your Jekyll pages on your `github.io site`, the way certain things show up will look different -- this includes:
 * lists (the bullet markers)